Grammy-Winning Musician & ‘A Star Is Born’ Actor Kris Kristofferson Dies at 88

 A STAR IS BORN, Kris Kristofferson, 1976

-Kris Kristofferson, the Grammy-winning singer-songwriter and actor known for movies including A Star is Born and Blade, has died at 88.
+Kris Kristofferson, the Grammy-winning singer-songwriter and actor known for movies such as A Star is Born and Blade has died at 88.

 LOS ANGELES, CALIFORNIA - NOVEMBER 07: Kris Kristofferson performs onstage at JONI 75: A Birthday Celebration Live at Dorothy Chandler Pavilion on November 07, 2018 in Los Angeles, California.